 This is not to say that Paul felt “Oh!
 Darling” was complete yet.
 More attention was given to the song on August 8th, 1969, in EMI Studio Three.
 Early in the day The Beatles got together for a photo shoot for the front cover of the “Abbey Road” album, and then two sessions ran concurrently in EMI Studios later in the day.
 After they recorded overdubs onto “The End” in EMI Studio Two, Paul excused himself and entered EMI Studio Three between 5:30 and 9:45 pm to record overdubs onto “Oh!
 Darling” while John and Ringo added overdubs to “I Want You (She's So Heavy)” in EMI Studio Two.
 Paul added lead guitar to his song as well as tambourine, which put the song even closer to its finished state.

 With a proposed deadline to finish the album looming, the group met in EMI Studio Two at 2:30 pm on August 11th, 1969 to perform yet more overdubs on three “Abbey Road” songs.
 After John, Paul and George added harmony vocals to “I Want You (She's So Heavy),” the same three did the same for “Oh!
 Darling” resulting in what Ian MacDonald describes in his book “Revolution In The Head” as “exquisite backing parts.”
 These backing harmonies were recorded onto tracks seven and eight of the tape, thereby wiping their previous harmony attemps from April 26th.
-The song was now complete and, after George added some additional guitars to his “Here Comes The Sun” as well as some editing and tape copying of other songs for the album, they retired for the evening at 11:30 pm.
+The song was now complete and, after George added some additional guitars to his “Here Comes The Sun” followed by some editing and tape copying of other songs for the album, they retired for the evening at 11:30 pm.